huangli712/iQIST/docs/src/ch02/envir.md

 !!! tip

     In the near future, all the scripts in the iQIST software package should be rewritten by using the Julia language.
+At that time, the Python environment is not necessary any more.

 ---